kristakoch/video-playlist/README.md

 # video-playlist

-View a list of youtube search urls based on songs from a public spotify playlist.
+View a list of youtube search urls based on songs from a public spotify playlist to save time thinking and typing up search terms.

 ### Running the project
 The project can be run with `go run main.go` from the project root.